dennisjhsu/ribosome_profiling_wu/README.md

 ## Reference files

-The following reference files are required (not included):
+The following reference files are required and would need to be generated (not included):

 | File | Description |
 |------|-------------|